 Aims and Objectives

-Interest in both research on humour and practical applications of humour has increased sharply in the past decade.
-For new research students just beginning their research careers or those already-trained researchers considering a first research project on humour, this course will ensure that they enter the field with a strong foundation in existing theoretical and methodological issues, and are well versed in the pitfalls confronting the scientific study of humour.
-For those interested in practical applications of humour in a variety of applied settings, the course will introduce them to the kinds of approaches that are being used around the world to put humour to work and to deliver the benefits of humour and laughter.
+Interest in both research on humour and practical applications of humour has increased steadily in the past decade.
+For new research students just beginning their research careers or for more experienced researchers considering a first research project on humour, this summer school will ensure that they enter the field with a strong foundation in existing theoretical and methodological issues.
+Wewill highlight potential pitfalls in the scientific study of humour and laughter.
+For those interested in practical applications of humour in a variety of applied settings, the summer school will introduce them to the kinds of approaches that are being used around the world to put humour to work and to deliver the benefits of humour and laughter.

 Structure of Course